QCDHUB/database/idis/README.md

 * Whenever "deuteron" is mentioned it is actually a per-nucleon observable.

-## tables used in current analyzes
+## tables used in current analyses

 | index | ref                    | process | target   | obs       | experiment            | notes             |
 | :--:  | :--:                   | :--:    | :--      | :--:      | :--:                  | :--:              |